wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 Today you will pursue the analysis of Bou Sleiman et al. *Drosophila melanogaster* data.
 Unless you managed to map all samples yesterday (:clap:), use the pre-processed `Kallisto` results located in the `~/data/rnaseq/kallisto/SRR*` folders.
 The analysis will be going through the following steps:

 * Organize the metadata, so that we know precisely the experimental conditions of each sample
 * Import `Kallisto` results and sum the transcript-level abundances to gene-level abundances.
-This allows us to obtain expression levels that are not affected by differential transcript usage or differential splicing.
+This allows to obtain expression levels that are not affected by differential transcript usage or differential splicing.
 * Normalize the data across samples
 * Perform some clustering analyses.
-This is a good first approach of the data, and allows us to detect potential problems with the data.
+This is a good first approach of the data, and allows to detect potential problems with the data.
 * Study differential expression between strains and experimental conditions.
 * If time permits, perform some gene ontology and anatomical ontology enrichment analyses
 * If time permits, connect the patterns of differential expression to patterns of sequence evolution

-In the interest of time, most of the R commands are given fully, and you can simply copy-paste them.
+In the interest of time, most of the R commands are given fully, and can simply copy-paste them.
 I encourage you to read the commands fully and try to understand what was done.
 Try and modify some parameters, or ask the assistants if something is not clear.

 ## Read and format the metadata
 Don't forget to create today's working directory: